Agb5259/Module-20-Challenge/README.md

 Precision for High-Risk Loans: 87%

-Recall for Health Loans: 100%
+Recall for Healthy Loans: 100%

 Recall for High-Risk Loans: 95%